nikolovdeyan/Telerik-Academy/11.High_Quality_Code_Part_II/HOMEWORK/HQC_II_04_HW-Development_Tools/git/README.md

 ###### [Back to Development Tools Howework](../)
 -------------------------------------

-# Source Control System Usage Example -- Git
+# Source Control System Usage Example - git
 I use git for source control and backup for my code since I started studying in Telerik Academy.
 I choose git as it is by far the most widely used tool for the purpose, and I wanted to be able to use it freely when I am finished with my studies.

 Below are some examples of my usage of git: